Cincinnati asbestos lawyer reviews cases of Asbestos in Schools: Exposure in Ohio

 Asbestos-Related Disease Symptoms

-The symptoms of mesothelioma can vary depending on where the cancer occurs.
-Most commonly, the disease will affect the tissue that surrounds the lungs, causing serious discomfort and symptoms that may include:
+The symptoms of lung cancer and mesothelioma can vary depending on where the cancer occurs.
+Most commonly, lung cancer, mesothelioma, pulmonary fibrosis and other related asbestos disease will affect the tissue that surrounds the lungs, causing serious discomfort and symptoms that may include:

 • Chest pain under the rib cage